Yavuz1234567890/math/README.md

 # math
-A math lib writen in c
+A math library writen in c